quinlan-lab/mutator-epistasis-manuscript/manuscript.md

 where $||\mathbf{A}||$ and $||\mathbf{B}||$ are the $L^2$ (or Euclidean) norms of $\mathbf{A}$ and $\mathbf{B}$, respectively.
 The cosine distance metric has a number of favorable properties for comparing mutation spectra.
-Since cosine distance does not take the magnitude of vectors into account, it can be used to compare two spectra with unequal total mutation counts (even if those total counts are relatively small).
+Since it adjusts for the magnitude of the two input vectors, cosine distance can be used to compare two spectra with unequal total mutation counts (even if those total counts are relatively small).
 Additionally, by calculating the cosine distance between mutation spectra, we avoid the need to perform separate comparisons of mutation counts at each individual $k$-mer mutation type.

 Inspired by methods from QTL mapping [@PMID:7851788;@PMID:30591514], we use permutation tests to establish genome-wide cosine distance thresholds.